AugustusTonia/printf/README.md

 printf format strings are complementary to scanf format strings, which provide formatted input.
 You can print all of the normal C types with printf by using different placeholders:

+also add this line to ensure things are working

 **Prototype:** `int _printf(const char *, ...);`

 ## Examples